ibm-cloud-docs/FileStorage/best-practices.md

 * **Run storage traffic on a dedicate VLAN.** Running storage traffic through software firewalls increases latency and adversely affects storage performance.
 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 For more information, see [routing storage traffic to its own VLAN interface](/docs/FileStorage?topic=FileStorage-file-storage-faqs#howtoisolatedstorage).

 * **Avoid routing your storage traffic to a gateway device** whenever possible.
 When storage traffic is routed to a gateway device, it can add latency to storage traffic, or it can cause storage traffic disruption if the firewall in the gateway device is misconfigured.
-The storage disruption is especially true when maintenance such as a reboot is required on a single (not clustered) gateway device.
+The storage disruption is especially true when maintenance such as a restart is required on a single (not clustered) gateway device.
 If a storage traffic must be routed through a gateway device, ensure that  the gateway device has an at least 10-Gbps interface, or the gateway device might become a network bottleneck.

 * **Use the subnet address** instead of individual IP addresses on firewalls for NFS traffic.
-NFS hostname serve 6 IPS, and these 6 IP addresses can change.
+NFS hostname serves 6 IPs, and these 6 IP addresses can change.

 * **Use a faster NIC.** There are limits set at the LUN level and a faster interface doesn't increase that limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential hinderance to achieving best performance levels.